 For eCQMs and EHR-sourced measures in general, feasibility matters more than measures using other data sources.
 EHR-sourced measures promise to reduce burden by enabling electronic abstraction, and eCQMs go further by targeting the automated calculation of the measures.
 The TEP noted that the NQF Feasibility Scorecard and the timing of the feasibility review present challenges in ensuring EHR-sourced measures deliver on these promises of reducing burden.
-The TEP also noted that avoiding additional burden is not always possible in cases when the complexity of the measure or measure type inherently requires changes to workflow, data capture or eCQM standards.
-Although there is an attempt to minimize burden when developing complex or high-priority measures, there must be acknowledgement of the needed short-term burden increase that is offset by long-term gains by having a given measure fill a needed measure or specialty/sub-specialty gap area.
+The TEP also noted that avoiding additional burden is not always possible in cases when the complexity of the measure or measure type inherently requires changes to workflow, data capture or eCQM standards.12 Although there is an attempt to minimize burden when developing complex or high-priority measures, there must be acknowledgement of the needed short-term burden increase that is offset by long-term gains by having a given measure fill a needed measure or specialty/sub-specialty gap area.
 The TEP discussed the need to consider what level of increased shorter-term burden is acceptable for the longer-term benefit when assessing feasibility.

-In 2013, NQF's eMeasure Feasibility Assessment Technical Expert Panel recommended use of a standard score card for assessing feasibility of data elements in an EHR-sourced measure.
+In 2013, NQF's eMeasure Feasibility Assessment Technical Expert Panel recommended use of a standard scorecard for assessing feasibility of data elements in an EHR-sourced measure.
 In 2018, the scorecard was updated to reflect stakeholder feedback based on its initial implementation.
-Even with the updates, stakeholders have continued to express that there is a lack of clarity around it.
+While the initial updates were recognized as helpful, additional guidance and clarifications were suggested as improvement points to help developers meet measure submission expectations.
 For example, the scorecard is used is to help identify unstructured fields used in the measure.
 If an EHR-sourced measure uses unstructured fields, then data element testing must meet reliability requirements.
 The TEP noted that it is not clear to measure stewards how the feasibility assessment impacts the level of testing needed for reliability criterion, especially since feasibility is reviewed after reliability and validity in the NQF submission forms and in the actual review with the standing committees.

 The other challenge with the NQF feasibility criterion is the sequence of criterion review.
 Feasibility is currently reviewed after the importance to measure and report and scientific acceptability criteria, both of which are "must-pass" criteria.
 Feasibility is not a must-pass criterion, so if there are glaring feasibility concerns, there is not a mechanism to fail the measure based on that alone.
 Discussing feasibility late in the evaluation process may not be the best use of resources.
-If measures are not considered feasible earlier in the process, there is no need to use additional resources trying to prove that they are scientifically acceptable.
+Considering measures as not feasible earlier in the process can avoid the use of additional resources trying to prove that they are scientifically acceptable.